MicrosoftDocs/power-platform/power-platform/admin/settings-features.md

 - Don’t have the correct permissions?
 Contact your system administrator.

 > [!NOTE]
-> These settings may not yet be available in your environment.
+> These settings might not yet be available in your environment.
 The settings availability depends on the region's release plan.

 ## Settings